The Neighbors: Income

 The Neighbors: Occupations

-executive, management, and professional occupations, with 20.1% of the residents employed.
+clerical, assistant, and tech support occupations, with 22.6% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants